dselmanovic/bearerjs/README.md

     tokenUrl:'/token', //Call this URL to get your token.
 Accepts only POST method createToken:function(req){
-        //If your user is not valid just return "underfined" from this method. var username=req.body.username;
+        //If your user is not valid just return "underfined" from this method.
+        //Your token will be added to req object and you can use it from any method later var username=req.body.username;
         var userValid=true; //You are aware that this is where you check username/password in your DB, right!? if (userValid) return({